Geometry

 What you might not have learned there is that geometry is a powerful way of describing probability, specifically when partitioning a set A with all the outcomes of interest.

-3Blue1Brown's video on Bayes' theorem does a great job of visualizing how one can consider all the possible outcomes (in their example, the profession of a group of people) as a rectangle that can be broken down into overlapping sections from which Bayes' theorem can be derived.
+3Blue1Brown's video on Bayes' theorem does a great job of visualizing how one can consider all possible outcomes (in their example, the profession of a group of people) as a rectangle that can be broken down into overlapping sections from which Bayes' theorem can be derived.
 You can watch it here.

 Applying this to the coin toss question, we can visualize all the possible heads and tails sequences ('HHHTTT', 'HTHTHT', 'HHHHHH', etc) one may get after tossing a coin six times with a similar visualization: a sample space.
 A sample space is a visualization of all the possible discrete outcomes or paths that may happen for a given experiment.
 In this example, coin toss sequences.